 When exposed one might forget their opinion.
 One might forget identity politics and the prevailing power structures of the society.
 One might forget oneself.
 Or that self might change, become a part.
-Of "all that exists inside me and outside me".

 What if at the moment of audience appearing a new, fragile, common body is born one rising like Prometheus above the individuals carrying the unforeseen resposibility of its priviledged position